Chapter 96 BWV 215 Preise dein Glücke, gesegnetes Sachsen

 When the voice enters, the violins resort to a resolute 'drumming' upon a single note.
 The effect is invigorating to the point almost of being mesmeric, and none of this abates in the 'contrasting' middle section.
 In fact a, particular point of brilliance (and originality) may be found at the end of the B section where Bach, eschewing the traditional pausing cadence, rushes headlong back into the reprise without pausing to take breath; the listener finds him/herself amidst it before s/he realizes it.

 The text calls upon the envious in the most vituperate terms----rage amongst your own entrails----raise your arm in your chaste brother's blood----we are revolted and you are shamed and your wrath will harm you more than it will Augustus.
-This aria is the centerpiece of the cantata and, although the text may be peripheral to the main theme of the work, the music was surely designed to make an impact upon the new king.
+This aria is the centrepiece of the cantata and, although the text may be peripheral to the main theme of the work, the music was surely designed to make an impact upon the new king.

 Whereas Bach employed two oboes in the first recitative, he calls upon two flutes in the third.
 Once again Bach and his lyricist may have been very cunning in the choice of themes likely to appeal to the king.
 The first movements celebrated his lineage, thence his virtue.
 The 'rage' aria would have been a familiar format and now the king's grace, mercy and love for his subjects are addressed.
 All bets are being covered and it is likely that Augustus, known to be more of an art lover than a war monger, may well have been flattered when the gentler aspects of his character were praised.